Every once in a while, I meet someone who doesn’t believe that the Beatles were the greatest band of all time.

 - They have the most no. 1 albums in the British album charts (15), and 17 No. 1 hits.

 - They hold the record for the group with the longest span between no. 1 albums in the Billboard albums chart (36 years and 51 weeks, 1964 to 2001).
-In 2000 – 20 years after John Lennon was killed, their greatest hits compilation, 1, spent eight weeks at no. 1 and sold 13 million copies in its first month of release.
+In 2000 – 20 years after John Lennon was killed and 30 years after they broke up, their second major greatest hits compilation, 1, spent eight weeks at no. 1 and sold 13 million copies in its first month of release.

 - They boast 20 No. 1 hits in the United States, (19 No. 1 albums), with 24 consecutive Top 10 hits from 1964 to 1976 (six years after they broke up), a record for a group.
 They also have 12 no. 1 hits in Germany, 23 in Australia, 21 in the Netherlands, 22 in Canada, and 13 in Malaysia.

-- According to the United World Chart, the Beatles have 16 of the 100 most successful tracks of all time, and also 7 of the 100 most successful albums in history.
+- According to the United World Chart, the Beatles have 16 of the 100 most successful tracks of all time, and also seven of the 100 most successful albums in history.

 - The Beatles recorded four of the Top 10 Greatest Albums of All Time, according to Rolling Stone magazine, and three of the Top Five.
-(I will ignore the fact that Abbey Road was only No. 14.
+(I’ll ignore the fact that Abbey Road was only No. 14.
 Blasphemy.)

 - One may not like songs such as “Yesterday” and “Hey Jude,” but they are unrivaled in their popularity, and the melodies are unforgettable.

-- Paul McCartney actually dreamed the tune to “Yesterday.”
+- McCartney actually dreamed the tune to “Yesterday.”

 - “Helter Skelter” and “I Want You (She’s So Heavy)” are considered two of the first heavy metal songs.

 - They have 23 of the Top 500 songs of all time, again according to Rolling Stone – the most of any artist.